All the Pretty Horses (2000)

 [This review was first published at the original Looking Closer website in December 2000.]

 What a shame.

-All the Pretty Horses, directed by Billy Bob Thornton, must have been a marvelous film.
+All the Pretty Horses, director Billy Bob Thornton’s adaptation of the great Cormac McCarthy novel, must have been a marvelous film.

 But this is not that film.

 This feature-length montage of scenes from Thornton’s as-yet-unreleased movie has breathtaking cinematography, reminiscent of the wild and beautiful natural world captured in Terrence Malick’s films.
 Its performances, especially the crucial roles played by Matt Damon and Henry Thomas, are engaging, tough, and convincing.
 The music, when Daniel Lanois is playing guitar, is enchanting.
 The story is compelling, full of challenging ethical dilemmas and soul-searching dialogues.

 When Billy Bob Thornton put together his final cut of All the Pretty Horses, it ran more than three hours long, reportedly.
 And rightly so.
 The novel is a strong, sweeping epic.
 But here, in the movie that resulted from the studio’s demand for cuts, it is barely two hours long, and it rushes frantically to pack in the important events of the first two acts so that Acts Three and Four have some resonance.
 What we have is are big-screen Cliff’s Notes for the novel.

 The credits claim that the movie stars Matt Damon, Penelope Cruz, Henry Thomas, Ruben Blades, Bruce Dern, and more.
 I saw Damon and Thomas, and there were brief appearances by Cruz.
 Blades showed his face a few times, but rarely spoke.
 And Dern… well, he gets a few choice moments at the end, and that’s all.